nafetsk/GSTools-Core/CONTRIBUTING.md

   Please use the script `cargo clippy` after you have written your code.
 - Push to your fork and submit a pull request.

 ## Tips on getting started

+The steps shown here use [uv](https://docs.astral.sh/uv/), but every other Python package manager will work too.

 - First, create a virtual environment with `uv venv .venv` or similar, maybe you have to source it with `source .venv/bin/activate`.
 - Next, install maturin for building the Python package with `uv tool install maturin`.